talkable/talkable-docs/source/web_hooks/post_share.rst

    ``origin.email`` contains the email saved at the moment when the campaign is first shown to the Advocate.
 It could be ``null``.
-For the most up-to-date information about the Advocate, use ``sharer_info`` property which is updated with the email address the Advocate has entered on the Advocate Signup Page.
+For the most up-to-date information about the Advocate, use ``sharer_info`` property which is updated with the email address the Advocate has entered on the Advocate Signup/Share Page.

 .. raw:: html